phuongwj/my-notes/aws-certified-cloud-practitioner/3-digital-transformation_the-benefits-of-cloud.md

 1. Trade capital expense for variable expense.

-    You can **Pay-On-Demand** meaning there is no upfront-cost and you pay for only what you consume or pay by the hour, minutes or seconds. *Instead of paying for upfront costs of data centerse and servers*.
+    You can **Pay-On-Demand** meaning there is no upfront-cost and you pay for only what you consume or pay by the hour, minutes or seconds. *Instead of paying for upfront costs of data centers and servers*.

 2. Benefit from massive economies of scale.